maierfelix/nvk/README.md

 ## Binding Code Generator:

 The Generator generates C++ code from a `vk.xml` specification file.
 It first converts the XML file into an [AST](https://raw.githubusercontent.com/maierfelix/nvk/master/generated/1.1.101/ast.json), which is then used by the code generator.
-Currently more than `~250.000` lines of code get generated, where `~150.000` lines are C++ code.
+Currently more than `~300.000` lines of code get generated, where `~150.000` lines are C++ and `~40.000` lines are TypeScript code.

 ## Build Instructions: